sdruskat/softwaresuccess-rse2017/sessionplan.md

 Note: if there are a lot of people attending the session (>10) ask them to split into smaller groups and do the introductions within the groups.

+Get them to record in meeting notes shared document.

 ### Learning Goal

 1. Understand the background of the attendees and how you relate to them.

-## Activity - Identifying Successful Software *(10 minutes)*
+## Activity - Identifying Successful Software *(15 minutes)*

 ### Summary

 1. Introduce exercise and break into pairs. *(1 minute)*
-2. One person in the pair: *(3 minutes)*
+2. One person in the pair: *(5 minutes)*
   * Chooses a piece of research software / scientific software they think is successful
   * Describes to their partner what characteristics or measures make them think it is successful
-3. Swap and do they same for the other person in the pair *(3 minutes)*
+3. Swap and do they same for the other person in the pair *(5 minutes)*
-4. Discuss within the pair whether they had the same ways of identifying successful software, and where they differed. *(3 minutes)*
+4. Discuss within the pair whether they had the same ways of identifying successful software, and where they differed. *(4 minutes)*

 ### Learning Goal

 1. Understanding how different people judge the success of software

-## Discussion - How Do People Identify Success *(10 minutes)*
+## Discussion - How Do People Identify Success *(15 minutes)*

 ### Summary

-A group discussion of how people found this exercise, what they noticed in discussing with their partner. *(10 minutes)*
+A group discussion of how people found this exercise, what they noticed in discussing with their partner. *(15 minutes)*

 Guided by the following questions:
 * Were there any characteristics that everyone in your group thought were important?